Konamiman/Nestor80/docs/LanguageReference.md

 _Aliases:_ `DS`

+⚠ When buidling a SDCC relocatable file the `<value>` argument can't be used, and thus the syntax for this instruction is just `DEFS <size>`.

 Defines a block of contiguous memory addresses of a given size, to be optionally filled with a repeated byte value.

 Example with `<value>` specified: